Have I told you about my friend Cathy?

 1. Cathy had absolutely no idea I was making this recipe.
 As a matter of fact, she mentioned to me that she was photographing malted milk ball fudge, but I was too busy thinking about what I need to tell her to pay attention.
 Oops!

-2. When you read the post, I'm the
+2. When you read the post, I’m the jerk friend who blew the whistle on the Pyrex incident.

 3. Great minds think alike.